Internship Goals and Expected Competencies

 Interns are expected to demonstrate critical thinking and awareness of relevant literature and consider whether or not it generalizes to the specific case or situation at hand.
 Generation and evaluation of clinical hypotheses and discussion of professional literature are integrated into many activities in the training program.

-Interns are expected to develop the clinical supervision skills required of practicing professional psychologists.
-Interns supervise a doctoral level counseling psychology practicum student for two semesters.
-One hour per week is spent supervising the student on one of his/her cases.
+Interns are expected to develop clinical supervision skills.
+Interns supervise a counseling psychology practicum student for two semesters.
+One hour per week is spent supervising the student on one of their cases.
 Interns are required to video-record these sessions.
 A senior-staff psychologist then supervises this work in a weekly 2.5 hour group supervision-of-supervision session.
 These sessions may involve discussion of developmental supervision theory, presentation and discussion of interns' supervision recordings, as well as viewing and discussing supervisees’ sessions with clients.

 Interns are expected to demonstrate an increasing ability to function as autonomous professionals as they integrate academic learning with the applied experiences of the internship.
 This includes the ability to function within the standards of the profession and to make decisions consistent with the ethical guidelines of APA.
 It also requires self-awareness, growing confidence in one's ability to make sound clinical and professional judgments, knowledge and skill when dealing with issues of diversity, and an attitude open to learning.
 Professional relationships within and outside of CAPS are also seen as an important element of this growth area.